threefoldtecharchive/vdc-solutions-charts/charts/digibyte/README.md

 #### Inputs

-* Node Name (which will serve as the subdomain or domain name)
+* Node Name (which will serve as the subdomain and it can be converted to an FQDN from the chatflow itself)
 * rpcuser (The node RPC credentials user/pass)
 * rpcpasswd